 Goals are specific, measurable, attainable, relevant, and time-bound.
 The instructional design is dynamic and thereby achievable.

 A Release of Information ensures a collaborative, dynamic, and informed education experience.
 Shared information is used to select tools, strategies, resources, and understand personal histories.

 Features: Iterative Education

 This education model borrows mixed methods applied research from applied behavioral analysis.
 By combining qualitative and quantitative information in our progress tracking, we are able to apply findings in future iterations of lessons for a group or client.

-This service design created an economically viable product, jobs, facilitates ongoing collaboration between complex stakeholders, and provides a much-needed service.
+This service design created an economically viable service utilizing digital and physical tools, created jobs, facilitates ongoing collaboration between complex stakeholders, and provides a much-needed service.
 This is what good business should be.